Andrzej Popiel

 Andrzej Popiel (24 January 1936 – 17 February 2020) was a Polish stage actor.
 He sporadically appeared in films and TV series.

-He was a son of Kazimierz Popiel and Anna Latinik, and a grandson of Polish Army general Franciszek Latinik.
+He was a son of Kazimierz Popiel and Anna Latinik, and a grandson of Polish Army general Franciszek Latinik, and great great grandson of Jan Wilhelm Hiż.

 He was awarded the Brown Medal of Merit for National Defence (1971) and Silver Cross of Merit (1989).